Sign up

 Balancing Verbal, Quantitative, and Writing Scores

-A strong quantitative reasoning score can make a significant difference in your overall score, especially if you have a low verbal score.
-Schools now accept the GRE for a variety of programs, but the score you need depends on your field of study.
+A high quantitative reasoning score can be a game changer for your overall result who’s experiencing a low verbal score.
+Institutions now accept the GRE for an array of programs, but on what you need to get on the GRE depends on what you plan to study.

 Understanding what’s a good GRE score for your desired program is key to your success.
 While a score is one part of your application, it’s essential to balance your preparation across all sections of the test.
 Programs that require the GRE often evaluate your overall score, but the portion of the GRE that focuses on math is particularly crucial for certain fields.